cmfcmf/TcpdfPlugin/README.md

 - `modules/Foo/lib/vendor/tcpdf_foo_config.php` (Zikula <= 1.3.5)
 - `modules/Foo/vendor/tcpdf_foo_config.php` (Zikula >= 1.3.6)

+*Please note: I chose the location looking at the News module.
+If you think, there could be a better place or naming, please open an issue / make a pull request!*
 ## PDF generation
 Simply add the two following lines of code.
 This will include the language files and the tcpdf config class: